 The Cauliflower Club were delighted to be hosted for a reception by His Excellency General the Honourable Sir Peter Cosgrove AK MC (Retd )) Governor-General of the Commonwealth of Australia and Her Excellency Lady Cosgrove.
 The weather was spectacular and we were delighted to celebrate the work of the Cauliflower Club in such wonderful company and surroundings.

-Thanks to the generous donations provided over the past year, Cauliflower Club were delighted to be able to present Matt Mackay from Royal Rehab with a new modified Toyota Camry at the 2018 lunch.
+Thanks to the generous donations provided over the past year, Cauliflower Club were delighted to be able to present Matt Mackay from Royal Rehab with a new modified Toyota Camry at the 2018 lunch in November.
 This will facilitate their Return2Driving program.
 The program promotes safety and independence in driving for people with a range of disabilities and/or medical issues.

-We visited Sargood in May to see the new table, purchased with a donation from CCA.
-CCA Director Raeleen Hooper and Sargood Executive Officer Susan Johnston are joined by Terri and Rebecca who showed off their pool shark skills.
+CCA purchased an adapted pool table and presented it to Sargood on Collaroy.
+Former CCA Director Raeleen Hooper and Sargood Executive Officer Susan Johnston are joined by Terri and Rebecca who showed off their pool shark skills.

 Established late 2012 by Peter FitzSimons (President) and Nick Farr-Jones (Vice President) The Cauliflower Club is a Rugby based charity committed to providing sporting and recreational equipment to enhance the lives of those with a disability, with a bias towards sporting related injuries.
 We use the power and prestige of Rugby Union, through our members, sponsors, ambassadors, and partners to help raise funds for the Cauliflower Club to make our mission statement a reality.